sanskrit/raw_etexts_english/blogs/manasataramgini/2018-06-11_a-poll-on-peoples-beliefs-on-reincarnation.md

 +++
-title = "A poll on peoples’ beliefs onxa0reincarnation"
+title = "A poll on peoples’ beliefs on reincarnation"

 +++
 Using the Twitter’s poll tool we conducted a poll which gave the below